aahnik/cbse-xii-cs-proj/practicals/README.md

 >For example, if you write `python 01[TAB]`,
 >then your shell will autocomplete it to `python 01_fibo.py`.

+[Click here](/python/README.md) to see the outputs of all Python Programs.

 ## SQL

-Use SQL Workbench to open a script and then click the execute button.
+Use SQL Workbench to open a script, select a particular question and then click the execute button.

+[Click here](/sql/README.md) to see the outputs of all SQL scripts.

 ## Doubts